IBM/MAX-Image-Resolution-Enhancer/README.md

 To run the docker image, which automatically starts the model serving API, run:

 ```
-$ docker run -it -p 5000:5000 max-image-super-resolution-generator
+$ docker run -it -p 5000:5000 max-image-resolution-enhancer
 ```

 ### 3. Use the Model